YutamaKotaro/eslint-plugin-dependencies-relation/docs/rules/import.md

 |allow@root| This option is available in index file.
 Written rule is inherited by other files in same dir.|
 |allowOnly@root| This option is available in index file.
 This option forbids direct accessing besides index file.|

+Note: For now allow@root and allowOnly@root is effective for just only files in same dir.
+Hence, if dir exist, you have to write comment in index file of the dir (performance issue.)

 ## How to use
 Let's see how to use this plugin!!